 Find a local guide in Mexico City here.

 As a Californian, I love going to Mexico.
-When I was a teen and young adult, we would often drive down to TJ, Ensenada, or sleep on the beach in San Felipe.
+When I was a teen and young adult, we would drive to TJ, Ensenada, or sleep on the beach in San Felipe.
 My boyfriend and I enjoyed a timeshare in Puerto Vallarta for a while, and my daughter and I took a trip to Los Cabos a few years ago.
 However, I had never been to Mexico City and was excited to go.
 My daughter had already been there twice before and knew the lay of the land.

 We flew business class on American Airlines as she had points. (approx. 3.5 hours from Los Angeles) When we arrived, we had to walk long corridors in the airport to get to Customs.
 I tried to keep up with my daughter’s fast pace but I was getting winded which was weird because I had been walking for miles every day at home in hilly areas.